Candace Cameron Bure: After Full House

 After Full House ended in 1995, Bure guest-starred on Cybill and Boy Meets World.

 Bure also appeared in numerous NBC made-for-TV movies, including No One Would Tell, playing an abused teen; She Cried No, as a date-raped teen; and NightScream, a mystery.

 After giving birth, Bure took a self-imposed hiatus from television and film to focus on her family.
 In the 2000s, she appeared as an interviewee on the retrospective I Love the '80s and I Love the '80s Strikes Back.
 She would later co-host 50 Cutest Child Stars: All Grown Up on the E! network, along with Keshia Knight Pulliam of The Cosby Show fame.

 In 2007, Bure guest-starred on the sitcom That's So Raven.
 The following year, she co-starred with Randy Travis in The Wager and starred with Tom Arnold in the television movie Moonlight and Mistletoe for the Hallmark Channel in 2008.
 Bure returned to television in 2009 and was cast in Make It or Break It, which ended in 2012.

-On March 4, 2014, Bure was announced to compete on season 18 of Dancing with the Stars, partnering with Mark Ballas.
+On March 4, 2014, it was announced that Bure would compete on season 18 of Dancing with the Stars, partnering with Mark Ballas.
 The couple made it to the finals and ended in third place behind Meryl Davis and Amy Purdy who took first and second place, respectively.

 It was announced in 2015 that Bure would reprise her role as D.J.
 Tanner in the 2016 Netflix spinoff Fuller House, her character now going by D.J.
 Tanner-Fuller.
-Filming began that July 2015.
-Bure was a co-host of The View in season 19 and 20.
+Filming began in July 2015.
+Bure was a co-host of The View for seasons 19 and 20.
 In March 2016, Fuller House was picked up for a second season.
 On December 8, 2016, Bure announced that she was leaving The View due to commitment clashes between Fuller House and Hallmark Channel projects and family life.
 In January 2019, Fuller House was renewed for its fifth and final season to air later that year.
 The series concluded on June 2, 2020.

+In July 2023, Fuller House actress Miss Benny indirectly accused Bure of attempting to remove Benny's character from the script of the show due to her character's queer identity.
+After facing online backlash, Bure denied the claims.

+In 2025, Bure competed in season thirteen of The Masked Singer as "Cherry Blossom".
+As she was eliminated in the "Group C Premiere: Carnival Night", Bure stated that she did it in memory of Bob Saget where she recognized him as "Squiggly Monster" back in season four.